 Field-support vehicles and some of the instrumentation available at NHERI@UTexas are shown in Fig. 3.
 The first field-support vehicle is a supply truck (see Fig. 3a) that carries diesel fuel for T-Rex, Liquidator, Raptor and Rattler.
 It also carries spare parts and provides a working platform for maintenance.
 The second vehicle is an instrumentation van that is a customized Ford cargo van (not shown in Fig. 3).
 This vehicle provides air-conditioned workspace for personnel, DAC systems, and electrical power.
 The third support vehicle is a 2.4 m by 4.8 m instrumentation trailer with storage space, air-conditioned workspace and electrical power.
 A photograph of the instrumentation trailer is shown in Fig. 3a.
 A photograph of the air-conditioned workspace of the instrumentation trailer is presented in Fig. 3b.

 A significant amount of field instrumentation is also part of the NHERI@UTexas equipment facility.
-This instrumentation includes: (1) two main data acquisition systems (discussed below), (2) 85, 1-Hz vertical geophones (Fig. 3c), (3) 24, 1-Hz horizontal geophones, (4) 6, high-capacity dynamic load cells, (5) 18, triaxial MEMS accelerometers, (6) cone penetrometer test (CPT) and seismic CPT equipment, and (7) 12, 120-seconds Trillium Compact broadband seismometers (see Fig. 3f).
+This instrumentation includes: (1) three main data acquisition systems (discussed below), (2) 85, 1-Hz vertical geophones (Fig. 3c), (3) 24, 1-Hz horizontal geophones, (4) 6, high-capacity dynamic load cells, (5) 18, triaxial MEMS accelerometers, (6) cone penetrometer test (CPT) and seismic CPT equipment, and (7) 12, 120-seconds Trillium Compact broadband seismometers (see Fig. 3f).
 The CPT equipment was manufactured by Fugro, Inc. There are four electrical cones, with two of them having a base area of 10 cm2 and the other cones having base areas of 5 cm2 and 15 cm2.
 A photograph of the CPT equipment in use on the back of T-Rex is presented in Fig. 3d.

 It is not practical for field experiments that utilize widely spread sensors (hundreds of meters to a km apart) to have all sensors connected with electrical cables.
 Passive surface wave testing and topographic amplification studies represent such experiments that will likely be conducted by researchers using the NHERI@UTexas facilities.
 In these cases, the Nanometrics Taurus digitizers and Trillium seismometers can be used.
 The 10, solar-powered Taurus digitizers are self-sustaining recording stations, each with three recording channels.
 They are designed for long-term deployments such as aftershock monitoring, but can also be used for any type of data acquisition where individual, GPS-synchronized digitizers are required.
 Although the Nanometrics Taurus digitizers are predominantly used with the Trillium Compact broadband seismometers, other types of sensors can also be connected to the system to monitor strain or displacements of buildings and bridges.
 Fig. 3f shows a photograph of the Trillium Compact seismometers and Taurus digitizers during a huddle-type calibration test.